21 Types of Architectural Arches

 flat arch

-A flat arch is a straight spanning member where the intrados is straight that is the interior curve or inner line of an arch.
-In a flat arch, intrados behaves as the base of an equilateral triangle that is made by skewbacks placed at an angle of 60 degrees.
+A flat arch is a straight spanning member where the intrados is straight which is the interior curve or inner line of an arch.
+In a flat arch, intrados behave as the base of an equilateral triangle that is made by skewbacks placed at an angle of 60 degrees.
 A skewback is a masonry course with an inclined surface supporting the ends of an arch.
-A flat arch is built by jointly supporting wedge shaped masonry units known as voussoirs.
-In a flat arch, extrados is also straight and horizontal, that is the exterior curve or outer line of an arch.
+A flat arch is built by jointly supporting wedge-shaped masonry units known as voussoirs.
+In a flat arch, extrados are also straight and horizontal, that is the exterior curve or outer line of an arch.
 A flat arch is generally constructed for lighter loads and cannot bear heavy loads.
 It is also known as a jack arch or a straight arch.

 Semicircular Arch – Round Arch